2022 GMC Canyon Trim Levels, Configurations & Comparisons.

-Compare the 2022 GMC Canyon AT4 vs Denali Trim Level.
+Compare the Canyon AT4 vs Denali Trim Levels.
 What Is the Difference?

 This top-tier trim level gets ventilated seats up front for more comfort during the hot summer months.
 The seat trim is fine, perforated leather.
 All of the best safety features and driver-assist tech that was previously mentioned is included for this trim level.
 The front USB ports are upgraded to data ports and there's now an auxiliary port with an SD Card Reader.

 Another unique offering for this top trim level is the Denali Black Edition.
 This special edition comes with some sleek cosmetic upgrades.
 There's a set of 20-inch low-gloss black wheels.
 The exhaust tip and assist steps get the blacked-out cosmetic treatment.
 There's also a set of all-weather floor liners that's included with this package.

 With its wide range of body styles and options to choose from, the 2022 GMC Canyon is capable of being adapted for whatever your needs may be.
 Whether you opt for a Crew Cab with 4-wheel drive or an extended long box model – anything you're after can easily be found within this reliable mid-size pickup truck.
 So make sure that when choosing what's right for you in terms of style and capability, the alluring appeal presented by the 2022 GMC Canyon has been taken into consideration.